yzyhk904/USB_SampleRate_Changer/README.md

 * Note: "USB_SampleRate_Changer.sh" requires to unlock the USB audio class driver's limitation (96kHz lock) if you specify greater than 96kHz

+I recommend to use Script Manager or like for easiness.

 ## DISCLAIMER

-* I am not responsible for any damage that may occur to your device, so it is your own choice to attempt this module.
+* I am not responsible for any damage that may occur to your device, so it is your own choice to attempt this script.

 ## Change logs